carbonfive/razor-phoenix/README.md

 * .iex.exs for REPL aliases & imports
 * ready for deployment to Heroku Pipelines in `acceptance` and `prod` environments.

+## Automatic installation
+It's strongly recommended you don't clone this repo, and instead [zap your project using Razor](https://github.com/carbonfive/razor).
+The zapper will handle all of the following steps programmatically.

-## Getting started
+## Manual installation
+If you can't use [Razor](https://github.com/carbonfive/razor) to install for some reason, you can start by cloning this repo.
-After you've cloned the app, perform global replacements for these with your app name:
+Next, you'll perform global replacements for these with your app name:
   * `AppPrototype`
   * `app_prototype`
   * `app-prototype`